-This section is a practical guide to editing the boot options on a computer running Windows 10, Windows 8, Windows Server 2012, Windows 7, or Windows Server 2008.
+This section is a practical guide to editing the boot options on a computer running Windows Server 2008, Windows Server 2012, or Windows 7 or later.
 It suggests a step-by-step procedure for customizing the basic elements of boot options.

 This section describes a method of using BCDEdit, a tool included with the operating system.
 For information about BCDEdit command syntax, type bcdedit /? or bcdedit /?
 TOPICS in a Command Prompt window.
-See BCD Boot Options Reference for more information.
+See BCDEdit Options Reference for more information.

 For help on editing boot entry parameters to enable and disable Windows features, see Using Boot Parameters.